biobricks/blast-level/README.md

 # ToDo

+## Critical

+* .batch needs to intercept put requests

+## Nice to have

+* opts.rebuildOnOpen
+* opts.rebuildOnUpdate
+* opts.threadsPerQuery
-Add an option for automatic triggering of BLAST database updates without causing the callbacks to wait for the BLAST database update to complete.
+* Add an option for automatic triggering of BLAST database updates without causing the callbacks to wait for the BLAST database update to complete.

 # Future